Skip to the main content.

 The cost of tuckpointing and repointing projects can vary widely depending on several factors, including:

-• the size of the project
+• Size of the project

-• the type of masonry
+• Type of masonry

-• the extent of repairs needed
+• Extent of repairs needed

 Here are some estimated cost ranges to give you a general idea, but it's important to note that these are approximate figures, and you should obtain quotes from local contractors for accurate pricing: